Zexbe/all-hands-2020/src/eligibility.md

 It is our intention for the All Hands to be an inclusive event.
 We would like in particular that every contributor should be able to attend, independent of their financial and social status.
-For this reason, we will provide sponsorship as well as supporting remote participation.
+For this reason, we will provide sponsorship as well as support remote participation.

 ## Team members and working group participants